An Overview of Disaster Recovery Testing Scenarios

 With NAKIVO Backup & Replication, you can be sure that your system is reliably protected and can be easily recovered.
 The new feature – Site Recovery – is an automated multifunctional tool which relieves the pressure of manually conducting the DR process.
 Moreover, you are enabled to execute the SR job testing at any time, without affecting the production environment.
 After receiving the test results, you can identify the flaws in your recovery strategy and update the SR job accordingly.
 Thus, Site Recovery functionality provides you with a number of benefits aimed at ensuring your business continuity and data protection.

-Download a full-featured free trial and test the product in your VMware, Hyper-V, or mixed environment today.
+Download Free Trial and test the product in your VMware, Hyper-V, or mixed environment today!